nayeemmz/cmsc426Spring2021/colorseg.md

 <a name='intro'></a>

 ## Introduction
-In this lecture, we'll introduce how a camera forms an image, and how we can identify objects of a known color by manipulating color-spaces.
+In this lecture, we'll introduce how a camera forms an image, and how we can identify objects of a known color by manipulating color spaces.

 But first, a bit of motivation.
 An intelligent system senses the world and responds in some way.
 For a robot, this means interacting with the environment via its actuators: